BERT-Capstone/AI-powered-chatbot/README.md

+**AI-Powered Remittance Chatbot by Team BERT HDSC Spring '24 Cohort**
 ![image](https://github.com/user-attachments/assets/29952299-0a77-4926-af27-bf1831f8bd30)

-**AI-Powered Remittance Chatbot by Team BERT HDSC Spring '24 Cohort** in today's interconnected world, remittances have become a financial lifeline for millions of families, particularly in developing countries.
+In today's interconnected world, remittances have become a financial lifeline for millions of families, particularly in developing countries.
 These cross-border financial transfers, sent by migrant workers to their home countries, play a crucial role in supporting livelihoods and driving economic development.
 However, the complexity of remittance processes, varying costs, and ever-changing regulations often pose significant challenges for both senders and recipients.
 Enter the AI-powered Remittance Chatbot—a revolutionary tool designed to simplify and streamline remittance services.

 *Introducing the Remittance Chatbot*